Sterling Bancorp (NYSE:STL) Sees Unusually-High Trading Volume

-Shares of Sterling Bancorp (NYSE:STL) saw an uptick in trading volume on Wednesday .
-147,408 shares changed hands during mid-day trading, a decline of 96% from the previous session’s volume of 3,874,983 shares.The stock last traded at $23.14 and had previously closed at $23.39.
+Shares of Sterling Bancorp (NYSE:STL) saw strong trading volume on Tuesday .
+171,309 shares changed hands during trading, a decline of 96% from the previous session’s volume of 3,919,623 shares.The stock last traded at $23.32 and had previously closed at $23.18.

-A number of brokerages recently commented on STL.
-Seaport Global Securities began coverage on Sterling Bancorp in a report on Thursday, December 17th.
-They issued a “buy” rating and a $23.00 target price on the stock.
-Royal Bank of Canada raised their target price on Sterling Bancorp from $22.00 to $26.00 and gave the stock an “outperform” rating in a report on Friday, January 22nd.
-Hovde Group raised Sterling Bancorp from a “market perform” rating to an “outperform” rating and raised their target price for the stock from $18.00 to $24.00 in a report on Friday, January 22nd.
-TheStreet raised Sterling Bancorp from a “c+” rating to a “b-” rating in a report on Monday, December 28th.
-Finally, Zacks Investment Research upgraded Sterling Bancorp from a “hold” rating to a “buy” rating and set a $26.00 price target for the company in a research note on Wednesday.
-One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and an average price target of $22.57.
+A number of equities analysts recently commented on the company.
+TheStreet upgraded Sterling Bancorp from a “c+” rating to a “b-” rating in a report on Monday, December 28th.
+Royal Bank of Canada upped their target price on Sterling Bancorp from $22.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, January 22nd.
+B. Riley upped their target price on Sterling Bancorp from $21.00 to $25.00 and gave the company a “buy” rating in a report on Thursday, January 7th.
+Zacks Investment Research upgraded Sterling Bancorp from a “hold” rating to a “buy” rating and set a $26.00 target price for the company in a report on Wednesday, March 31st.
+Finally, Seaport Global Securities assumed coverage on Sterling Bancorp in a report on Thursday, December 17th.
+They issued a “buy” rating and a $23.00 price objective for the company.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average target price of $22.57.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, February 16th.
-Stockholders of record on Monday, February 1st were given a dividend of $0.07 per share.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, February 16th.
+Stockholders of record on Monday, February 1st were issued a dividend of $0.07 per share.
 The ex-dividend date was Friday, January 29th.
-This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.20%.
-Sterling Bancorp’s payout ratio is 13.53%.
+This represents a $0.28 annualized dividend and a dividend yield of 1.21%.
+Sterling Bancorp’s payout ratio is presently 13.53%.

-In other news, insider Javier L. Evan sold 3,000 shares of the firm’s stock in a transaction dated Thursday, March 11th.
-The stock was sold at an average price of $23.84, for a total transaction of $71,520.00.
-Following the completion of the transaction, the insider now owns 27,104 shares in the company, valued at $646,159.36.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, insider Thomas X. Geisel sold 8,452 shares of the firm’s stock in a transaction dated Friday, March 5th.
-The shares were sold at an average price of $22.72, for a total value of $192,029.44.
-Company insiders own 0.96% of the company’s stock.
+In other news, insider Thomas X. Geisel sold 8,452 shares of the firm’s stock in a transaction on Friday, March 5th.
+The stock was sold at an average price of $22.72, for a total transaction of $192,029.44.
+Also, insider Javier L. Evan sold 3,000 shares of the firm’s stock in a transaction on Thursday, March 11th.
+The shares were sold at an average price of $23.84, for a total value of $71,520.00.
+Following the transaction, the insider now owns 27,104 shares of the company’s stock, valued at $646,159.36.
+The disclosure for this sale can be found here.
+0.96% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Captrust Financial Advisors grew its position in Sterling Bancorp by 45.7% in the fourth quarter.
-Captrust Financial Advisors now owns 2,315 shares of the financial services provider’s stock worth $42,000 after acquiring an additional 726 shares in the last quarter.
-Ellevest Inc. grew its position in Sterling Bancorp by 14.9% in the fourth quarter.
-Ellevest Inc. now owns 5,928 shares of the financial services provider’s stock worth $107,000 after acquiring an additional 768 shares in the last quarter.
-Los Angeles Capital Management LLC grew its position in Sterling Bancorp by 1.5% in the fourth quarter.
-Los Angeles Capital Management LLC now owns 98,870 shares of the financial services provider’s stock worth $1,778,000 after acquiring an additional 1,475 shares in the last quarter.
-HighTower Advisors LLC grew its position in Sterling Bancorp by 1.4% in the fourth quarter.
-HighTower Advisors LLC now owns 123,022 shares of the financial services provider’s stock worth $2,212,000 after acquiring an additional 1,641 shares in the last quarter.
-Finally, Oppenheimer Asset Management Inc. grew its position in Sterling Bancorp by 4.5% in the fourth quarter.
-Oppenheimer Asset Management Inc. now owns 43,952 shares of the financial services provider’s stock worth $790,000 after acquiring an additional 1,903 shares in the last quarter.
-Institutional investors own 81.24% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in STL.
+Norges Bank purchased a new stake in shares of Sterling Bancorp during the fourth quarter valued at $44,872,000.
+FMR LLC boosted its position in shares of Sterling Bancorp by 81,198.3% during the first quarter.
+FMR LLC now owns 1,713,769 shares of the financial services provider’s stock valued at $31,928,000 after buying an additional 1,711,661 shares during the last quarter.
+Azora Capital LP purchased a new stake in shares of Sterling Bancorp during the third quarter valued at $13,699,000.
+Alliancebernstein L.P. boosted its position in shares of Sterling Bancorp by 10.3% during the fourth quarter.
+Alliancebernstein L.P. now owns 8,034,155 shares of the financial services provider’s stock valued at $144,454,000 after buying an additional 750,861 shares during the last quarter.
+Finally, Principal Financial Group Inc. boosted its position in shares of Sterling Bancorp by 31.7% during the fourth quarter.
+Principal Financial Group Inc. now owns 2,780,918 shares of the financial services provider’s stock valued at $50,001,000 after buying an additional 669,877 shares during the last quarter.
+81.24% of the stock is currently owned by institutional investors.

 About Sterling Bancorp (NYSE:STL)

 Sterling Bancorp operates as the bank holding company for Sterling National Bank that provides various banking products and services to commercial, consumer, and municipal clients in the United States.
-The company accepts deposit products, including checking, savings, money market, time, and interest and non-interest bearing demand deposits, as well as certificates of deposit and mortgage escrow funds.
+The company accepts deposit products, including interest and non-interest checking, savings, money market, time, and demand deposits, as well as certificates of deposit.

 Receive News & Ratings for Sterling Bancorp Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Sterling Bancorp and related companies with MarketBeat.com's FREE daily email newsletter.